Tanakagi/Azure-Projects-/README.md

 # Azure-Projects-
-This Repository showcases t the multiple Azure projects that i have done over time.
+This Repository showcases the multiple Azure projects that I have done over time.